-Now, Costa Rica is one of the safest parts of Central America, but it’s still in the neighborhood and no one should sugarcoat that.
+Now, Costa Rica is one of the safest countries in Central America, but it’s still in the neighborhood and no one should sugarcoat that.

 Is crime a concern in Costa Rica?
 Absolutely.
 Speak to any Costa Rican and they’ll tell you.
 Are you going to get murdered in your bed if you move to Costa Rica?
 The chances are overwhelming you won’t.

 And it’s murder that’s key here.
 The conventional means to determine a country’s safety is by its homicide rate.
-Sure, a country can have the highest rate of, say, car thefts in the world (New Zealand) but it’s homicide that seizes people’s attention.
+Sure, a country can have the highest rate of, say, car thefts in the world (New Zealand in 2018 – may have changed sine then, but honestly can’t be bothered to look for the sake of a point) but it’s homicide that seizes people’s attention.

 It’s the standard way of measuring safety throughout the world, used by the United Nations Office on Drugs and Crime.

 That 11.5 is slightly up on 2020’s 11.2 figure, which in itself was slightly up on the 11.0/100K reported in 2019, which is a pity.
 The 2017 rate of 12.1 was the highest we’ve ever had here in Costa Rica, but it dropped in 2018 to 11.70, then another drop in 2019, and a slight, steady, year-on-year rise ever since.
 Overall, since 2015, it’s remained steady in the 11-12 per 100,000 range, with only 2017 being outside of that.
 Note that any homicide rate over 10/100K is considered endemic by the United Nations.